enel-gdh-educational/katacoda-scenarios/docker/part3/step2c.md

 the two containers live and run in different and isolated environment.

-To connect to browser using Katacoda environment select the icon "+" near terminal, choose the option "Select port to view on Host 1" and insert the value 8081, Since frontend container is exposed on port 8081
+To connect to browser using Katacoda environment select the icon "+" near terminal, choose the option "Select port to view on Host 1" and insert the value 8081, since frontend container is exposed on port 8081

 ![browser](https://raw.githubusercontent.com/dcc-sapienza/katacoda-scenarios/master/docker/part3/images/browser.png)